Causes and Treatments of Migraine and Related Headaches

 Several observations support this idea.
 When exposed to very high or low temperatures, people sometimes develop a migrainelike headache.
 (Migraine headaches are sometimes called vascular headaches.
 Vascular means having to do with the blood vessels.)
 These headaches can also suddenly arise in some people when they do not get enough sleep or food.

 Common triggers of migraine headaches include heat, stress, and lack of sleep or food.
 Not every headache sufferer is sensitive to these triggers, but virtually all persons with migraine headaches (called migraineurs) have some environmental trigger.
-About 70% of migraineurs have a first-degree relative (parent, brother, sister, or child) with a history of migraine.
+A majority of migraineurs have a first-degree relative (parent, brother, sister, or child) with a history of migraine.
 People with an inherited tendency for headaches may respond more easily than others to these external stress factors.
 Some experts have therefore thought that headache is an adaptive and developed response.
 Most primary headaches slowly develop over minutes to hours.
 The pain experienced in headache is transmitted by the slowest of all unmyelinated nerves.
 Unmyelinated nerves lack a myelin sheath, or covering, and send impulses slowly.

 Robert Cowan, MD

 Soma Sahai, MD

 James H Halsey, MD